-You can experience leaks, loss of flow, unplanned downtime, lost revenue, safety risks for your employees and even environmental issues if fluid escapes your facility.
+You can experience leaks, loss of flow, unplanned downtime, lost revenue, safety risks for your employees and even environmental issues if fluid escapes the designated areas around your lines.
 To achieve and maintain hygienic conditions and prevent contamination, the food and beverage industry employs a wide range of pumps for various processing applications.

 - Handling a broad temperature range

 - Complying with U.S. Food and Drug Administration (FDA) guidelines as well as other international certifications such as EC 1935

 CHOOSING THE RIGHT PUMPChoosing the right pump for food and beverage processing is critical and requires careful consideration.
 While there are many different pump types and properties, the diverse capabilities of an air-operated double-diaphragm (AODD) pump make it a popular choice for the food and beverage industry.

 WHY AODD PUMPS FOR FOOD AND BEVERAGE PROCESSING?

 Air-operated double diaphragm (AODD) pumps are known for reliability, safety and simplicity in fluids, slurries and solids-laden transfers, making this type of pump ideal for food and beverage processing.
 AODD pumps:

 - Run dry without damaging the pump or system

 - Pump solids-laden fluids without pump or product damage